Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Multitask Linear Regression

 \end{corollary} Proposition \ref{prop:center-covariate} above shows that the coefficients of the well-aligned covariates are accurately estimated.
-Thus one can use the global estimate $\widehat{\beta}^\star$ for the well-aligned covariates where the global parameter $\beta^\star$ also aligns with the local parameter $\beta^m$.
-The coefficients of the remaining covariates, which are either poorly aligned or do not satisfy $\beta^\star_k=\beta^m_k$, could be estimated by the individual OLS estimates.
-In the course of Theorem \ref{thm:ls-fixed-design} below, we argue that with high probability, properly chosen thresholds achieve this.
-The proof is in Appendix \ref{app:ls-fixed-design}.
+Thus one can use the global estimate $\widehat{\beta}^\star$ for the well-aligned covariates where the global parameter $\beta^\star$ also aligns with the local parameter $\beta^{(m)}$.
+The coefficients of the remaining covariates, which are either poorly aligned or do not satisfy $\beta^\star_k=\beta^{(m)}_k$, could be estimated by individual OLS estimates.
+In Theorem \ref{thm:ls-fixed-design} below, we argue that with high probability, properly chosen thresholds achieve this.
+The proof is in Appendix \ref{app:ls-fixed-design}. \begin{theorem}[\sc Error bound for task-wise parameters] Under Conditions~\ref{asp:heterogneity}, \ref{asp:noise}, \ref{asp:design-mats} and \ref{asp:size}, taking $\gamma_m =c_1\sqrt{\ln((n_{[M]}/n_m)\wedge d)}\sigma_m$ for all $m\in[M]$ with $c_1\geq 1$ being constant, with $\widehat{\beta}^{(m)}_{\mathrm{MOLAR}}$ from Algorithm \ref{alg:molar} using either Option I or II, it holds for any $p\in\{1,2\}$, $m\in[M]$ that In particular, in the regime of balanced variances where $\sigma_m^2=\Theta(\sigma^2)$ for some $\sigma>0$, we have